OffchainLabs/nitro/docs/tx-lifecycle.md

 #### ~ ~ ~ FINALITY CHECK: Trusted / Soft Confirmation ~ ~ ~

-At this phase, the client's acceptance of finality relies on some degree of trust in the Sequencer.
+At this phase, the client's acceptance of finality relies on trusting the Sequencer.
 I.e., a malicious/faulty Sequencer could deviate between what it promised in the transaction receipt and what is ultimately published in a batch (see phase 3).

 Note that even a malicious/faulty Sequencer can only, at worst, reorder or temporarily delay transactions; it cannot, e.g., forge a client's transaction or propose an invalid state update.
 Given the degree of trust in the Sequencer at phase 2, we sometimes refer to the "instant" receipt that the Sequencer provides as a "soft confirmation."